How require() Works in Node.js: CommonJS Module Loading Explained

 Key Takeaways

-require()is a synchronous, cached module loader — it reads the file once and caches the result.- Modules are singletons in Node.js — every
+require()is a synchronous, cached module loader — it reads a file once and caches the result permanently.- Modules are singletons — every